WHUIR/Cheese-LLM/README.md

 ## Why it's called Cheese?
-We chose the name 'Cheese'(芝士) because it sounds similarly to 'Knowledge' (知识) in Chinese and is spelled similar to 'Chinese' in English.
-This reflects our commitment to developing a chatbot model that is knowledgeable in Chinese language, as well as our emphasis on providing a helpful and informative AI assistant.
+We chose the name 'Cheese'(芝士) because its Chinese words sounds similarly to 'Knowledge'(知识) and is spelled similar to 'Chinese' in English.
+This reflects our commitment to developing LLMs that are more knowledgeable in Chinese language, as well as our emphasis on providing a helpful and informative AI assistant.

 ## Overview
-⚠️ All model weights and data are for **research use ONLY**.
+⚠️ All model weights and data released here are for **research use ONLY**.
 Commercial use is **strictly prohibited**.
-We accept **NO responsibility or liability** for any use of our data, code or weights.
+We accept **NO responsibility or liability** for any use of our weights, codes or data.

 This is the repo for the Cheese project, which aims to build a chinese chat model with LLaMA.
 This repository contains:
 - The [dialogs](data) from 700K questions.